OpenNTI/nti.docs.platform.enduser/editorguide/setup.rst

 Define when your course begins and ends.

 1. Click “Edit” next to either “Start Date” or “End Date.”
-2. Then, click the dropdown to select a date.
+2. Click the dropdown and select a date.
 3. Set a time.
 4. Click "Save."

 .. image:: images/coursestarttime.png

-.. note:: You can use the start date and time to define when the course becomes available for users.
+.. note:: You can use the Start Date and time to define when the course becomes available for users.
 See the "Course Visibility" section above.

 .. note:: Setting an End Date will not revoke access to the course.
 The course is available indefinitely as long as a learner is enrolled.
 If you would like to revoke access to a course, please contact NextThought.